– COMING SOON –

 Recent work includes the upcoming film Bukowski, directed by James Franco.
 I have also composed the music for dozens of national television commercials; the Tribeca Film Festival winner for Best Narrative Short, The Shovel (David Strathairn); television shows for Discovery Channel, VH1, TLC and Fine Living; and interactive projects for Marvel and Disney.

-I was raised in a musical family; I studied piano with my father – pianist and Professor of Music at the University of Maryland, Ron Elliston.
+I was raised in a musical family and I studied piano with my father – pianist and Professor of Music at the University of Maryland, Ron Elliston.
 I began playing in clubs at age 14 and spent the majority of my life performing in every type of musical venue imaginable.

 Some highlights include concerts with vocalists Stacey Kent, Rebecca Parris, and Giacomo Gates; performances with jazz legends Charles Davis and Valery Ponomarev; touring with my own trio throughout Southern and Eastern Africa; and collaborating with the New York City Ballet performing music I arranged for a series of performances in New York City and Provence, France.